jevuu/browser-laptop/docs/style.md

 ## Testing styled-components

 As styles are converted from LESS to Aphrodite, we will lose the ability to control the generated class names.
-This means for our webdriver tests will no longer be able to use class names as selectors.
-Instead we will be adding the attribute `data-test-id` to elements.
+This means for our webdriver, tests will no longer be able to use class names as selectors.
+Instead, we will be adding the attribute `data-test-id` to elements.
 This approach gives us the added benefit of differentiating between code meant for presentation and code meant for testing.

 An example would be moving: